 Hexokinase-2 (HK2) pathway.
 In 1977, Pete Pedersen isolated the metabolic defect responsible for the Warburg effect: the hijacking of normal hexokinase by hexokinase II (HK2), followed by its massive overproduction.
-(7, 131) Hexokinase is the first step in glycolysis in the cytoplasm.
+(7, 150) Hexokinase is the first step in glycolysis in the cytoplasm.
 Cancer cells have switched to an embryonic form of hexokinase (HK2), which then translocates from the cytoplasm to the outer mitochondrial membrane, where it is attached to the voltagedependent anion channel (VDAC).
-(132-134) The VDAC is a pore-like opening in the outer membrane involved in shuttling nutrients and signaling molecules in and out of the mitochondria.
+(151-153) The VDAC is a pore-like opening in the outer membrane involved in shuttling nutrients and signaling molecules in and out of the mitochondria.
 HK2 is the major bound hexokinase isoform expressed in cancer cells that exhibit the Warburg effect.
 By stationing itself on the outer mitochondrial membrane, HK2 helps immortalize cancer cells, escapes product inhibition, and gains preferential access to newly synthesized ATP for phosphorylating glucose.
-(135) The attachment of HK2 to the VDAC on the outer mitochondrial membrane creates a state of apoptosis resistance and shunts ATP out of the mitochondria to the cytoplasm to support glycolysis.
+(154) The attachment of HK2 to the VDAC on the outer mitochondrial membrane creates a state of apoptosis resistance and shunts ATP out of the mitochondria to the cytoplasm to support glycolysis.
 When bound to HK2, the VDAC gate is "locked", preventing the release of cytochrome c, thereby preventing apoptosis, and effectively immortalizing the cell.
 Several drugs target HK2, separating the enzyme from the outer mitochondrial membrane; these include 3-bromopyruvate, curcumin, resveratrol, and its derivatives pterostilbene and quercetin.

 The p53 pathway (the tumor suppressor pathway).
-(136) The p53 pathway is activated by sensor kinases which monitor the cell's DNA for damage or errors.
+(155) The p53 pathway is activated by sensor kinases which monitor the cell's DNA for damage or errors.
 Upon detection of damage, they phosphorylate the nuclear localization factor of the p53 tumor suppressor protein, allowing it to translocate to the cell nucleus and begin expressing p21, p16, p15, and p19; this activates the cell cycle arrest pathway, initiating DNA repair, and preventing cell division.
 If the repair is deemed to have failed, BAX, BAK, and/or PUMA are expressed, among others, initiating the mitochondrial caspase cascade, which initiates apoptosis.

 The TGF- β pathway.
 The TGF- β pathway plays a crucial role in regulating cell growth, differentiation, and apoptosis.
-(137) Upon binding to its cell surface receptors, TGF- β activates SMAD transcription factors, leading to the repression of anti-apoptotic genes and the activation of pro-apoptotic genes.
+(156) Upon binding to its cell surface receptors, TGF- β activates SMAD transcription factors, leading to the repression of anti-apoptotic genes and the activation of pro-apoptotic genes.
 This pathway acts as a tumor suppressor by promoting apoptosis in abnormal cells and inhibiting the growth of precancerous cells.
 Defects in this pathway can lead to uncontrolled cell growth and the development of cancer.

 The Wnt signaling pathway.
+The Wnt/beta-catenin pathway is a family of proteins that is implicated in many vital cellular functions such as stem cell regeneration and organogenesis.
 The Wnt signaling pathway plays a crucial role in the regulation of cell proliferation and differentiation.
-(138) In normal conditions, Wnt signaling maintains the balance between cell proliferation and apoptosis to ensure healthy tissue growth.
+(157) In normal conditions, Wnt signaling maintains the balance between cell proliferation and apoptosis to ensure healthy tissue growth.
 However, when the pathway is activated excessively or inappropriately, it can lead to the development of cancer.
+Wnt activation has been observed in breast, lung, and hematopoietic malignancies and contributes to tumor recurrence.(158) The Wnt pathway cross talks with the Notch and Sonic Hedgehog pathways, which has implications for therapeutic interventions in cancers.

 The Notch signaling pathway.
 The Notch signaling pathway is a signaling mechanism that plays a role in cell differentiation, proliferation, and apoptosis.
-(139) Disruptions in the Notch pathway, such as mutations in Notch receptors or ligands, can lead to the dysregulation of cell proliferation and differentiation, contributing to the development of cancer.
+(159) Disruptions in the Notch pathway, such as mutations in Notch receptors or ligands, can lead to the dysregulation of cell proliferation and differentiation, contributing to the development of cancer.
+Notch signaling plays a crucial role in the development of colon cancer; targeting the Notch pathway may sensitize colon cancers to various adjuvant agents.(160)